cjhdev/contrived_json/readme.md

 - Flex and Bison actions are simpler since there is only one value type passed around (i.e. `VALUE`)
 - Ruby has plenty of functionality for converting between strings and numeric values (e.g. `rb_funcall(rb_str_new(yytext, yyleng), rb_intern("to_i"), 0)` will capture an integer of any size)

+## Native Extension Pitfalls

+It's very easy to write intermittent bugs caused by the garbage collector in Ruby native extensions.

+The problem is usually that you have created an object in the VM but there is no way for the VM to see your reference to it.
+When the GC runs, objects without references are freed.
+You will then get a segfault next time you try to access the freed object.

+Ruby can recognise references in your C extension if:

+- They are on the stack
+- They are in the registers

+This *can* go wrong when the C compiler optimises away references.
+This *will* go wrong if references are kept in data or on the heap.

+Bison in LALR mode can be configured to keep its data structures on the stack.
+This is done in ContrivedJSON and *should* ensure that Ruby can find the token references in the event that the GC runs (I need to run some tests to prove this).

+Bison GLR mode is different in that it stores its data structures on the heap.
+In this situation you will need to find some way to connect your references (stored on the heap) to to ruby VM.
+[SlowBlink](https://github.com/cjhdev/slow_blink "SlowBlink") for example solves this problem by pushing references onto an instance variable Array.

 ## Further Reading